trisulnsm/dinodoc/trisuldocs/docs/ug/basicusage/index.md

 reasons are

-- incorrect network adapter : By default `trisul-probe` listens for traffic on `eth0` If you do not have an `eth0` on the box the you need to switch the network adapter to the correct one using the steps in [Configuring packet capture adapters](/docs/ug/webadmin/profiles)
+- incorrect network adapter : By default `trisul-probe` listens for traffic on `eth0` If you do not have an `eth0` on the box then you need to switch the network adapter to the correct one using the steps in [Configuring packet capture adapters](/docs/ug/webadmin/profiles)